Understanding Colorectal Cancer Screening

-If you have any concern about colorectal cancer or other GI conditions please contact our office at 908-788-8200 to schedule a thorough and comprehensive medical evaluation.
-All information found on this website is for educational purposes only and not intended to be used as a substitute for quality medical care.
+If you have any concerns about colorectal cancer or other GI conditions please contact our office at 908-788-8200 to schedule a thorough and comprehensive medical evaluation.
+All information found on this website is for educational purposes only and not intended to be used as a substitute for qualified medical care.

 What are the symptoms of Colorectal Cancer?

 People who have polyps or colorectal cancer may not always have symptoms, especially at first.

 An individual can have polyps or colorectal cancer and not know it.
 This is why it’s so important to be screened for colorectal cancer based on the current screening guidelines.

 1. Blood noticed in the stool or on the stool,

 2. A change in bowel habits from what was previously normal for you (new constipation, anal leakage, incontinence, etc.),